Mandate for Syria and the Lebanon: Economy

 Already in 1921, the French wanted to develop the agricultural sector and over a feasibility study of the Union Economique de Syrie the North-East Syrian and the Alawite State were deemed profitable for the cotton cultivation.
 Investments began in 1924, but it took until the 1930s to produce more than the level reached in 1925.
+Due to the high economic integration of the region, a trade separation would have harmed both mandates.
+In order to maintain the economic ties established in the region during Ottoman times the British and the French agreed to a customs-free zone between their mandates in 1921, even though this decision was protested by French manufacturers.
+The population of Palestine, Syria and Lebanon were strongly in favor of the customs-free zone and successfully protested against a possible abolition in 1927.
+This affected: local and imported goods, processed goods and goods currently in transit.
 By 1933, Palestine was the largest importer of Syrian goods, while the French held a share of 7.5% of the imports.
 Between the two World Wars, France became the largest trader of goods of the French Mandate.
 From 1933 onwards, Japan was also a large source for imports.